damian-pastorini/reldens-skills/README.md

     owner: yourPlayerObject,
     range: 10,
     conditions: [
-        // as modifiers, conditions will be an specific Condition class (WIP), for this example I'm using a normal one:
         {key: 'enoughMp', propertyKey: 'mp', condition: '>=', value: 20}
         // ... include as many as you need.
     ],